-- Join us at 4:00 pm on Wednesday, June 10th for a live, virtual question & answer session with Dr. Caitlin Wells Salerno of CSU who studies ground squirrels at RMBL.
+- Watch the recorded question & answer session with Dr. Caitlin Wells Salerno of CSU who studies ground squirrels at RMBL.
 Caitlin will be happy to answer your ground dwelling squirrel questions and share some of what she has learned from her research over the years.
-A Zoom link will be posted here and we can email you the link if you sign up on the Remotely Curious About Science Homepage!

 Please Remember (Research Rules & Ethics): For the health and safety of you and the animals you are studying, do not touch, trap or feed wildlife.
 Researchers have permits and strict protocols they follow when doing studies that involve trapping animals.
 As a citizen scientist, you are observing animals from a safe distance.
 This is a non-invasive study of ground squirrels.
 If your presence is causing the animals distress, back away and remain at a distance that does not cause alarm for the animal.
 We want you and the animals you are observing to be safe and happy!

 So what?
 Next Steps: RMBL staff and scientists will keep track of the results you post to iNaturalist.
 We are seeking long-term data, so this summer is just the beginning.
 RMBL will continue to update the iNaturalist Ground Squirrel Spotter project page with helpful information.
-Email email@example.com with any questions or suggestions.
 Thank you for your efforts to collect data about ground dwelling squirrels!